 A: The ProtectiveClean 4100 has only a single mode, but can run at two levels of intensity – high and low.

-A: No, there’s only one brush head in the package, a C2 Optimal Plaque Defence brush head.
+A: No, there’s only one brush head in the package, a C2 Optimal Plaque Control brush head.
 But you can purchase extra brush heads separately.